 2nd Vice President responsibilities shall be to: (a) Act on behalf of the President and 1st Vice President in their absence. (b) Maintain a SOCIETY roster of paid members and publish an annual Member Directory. (c) Maintain membership application information including: research software used (if any); Surname(s) searched, with supporting geographical areas of research and dates for each surname. (d) Maintain records, in conjunction with the Treasurer, of dues payment. (e) Generate opportunities and ideas for recruitment of new members.

-The Treasurer has three duties to fulfill: (a) Maintain a constant and accurate record of all SOCIETY financial transactions. (b) Organize all accounting and budgeting procedures for the coming year and (c) Provide records in support of the Annual Audit. (d) Assist the President as needed.
+The Treasurer has these duties to fulfill: (a) Maintain a constant and accurate record of all SOCIETY financial transactions. (b) Organize all accounting and budgeting procedures for the coming year. (c) Provide records in support of the Annual Audit. (d) Assist the President as needed.

 Operating policies should include: (1) To never retain cash in excess of $50.00.
 (2) Be certain the SOCIETY bank account is in proper order.
 (3) Deposit all funds immediately.
 (4) Always give a receipt upon receiving payments to the treasury.
 (5) Keep the President, and all others concerned, informed of the SOCIETY’s financial position.
 (6) Collect dues and other money from projects, gifts, etc. (7) Prepare an annual operating budget to present to the Executive Committee for approval and to the SOCIETY.

-The Recording Secretary’s responsibilities shall be to (a) Maintain all SOCIETY records. (b) Record and keep minutes of all General Member and Executive Committee Meetings and provide copies to the Executive Committee.
-The Corresponding Secretary’s responsibilities shall be to (a) Maintain all SOCIETY correspondence. (d) Maintain copies of the SOCIETY governance documents, including the Constitution, Bylaws, and Policy and procedures Manual. (e) Assist the President as needed.
+The Secretary’s responsibilities shall be to (a) Maintain all SOCIETY records. (b) Record and keep minutes of all General Member and Executive Committee Meetings and provide copies to the Executive Committee. (c) Maintain all SOCIETY correspondence. (d) Maintain copies of the SOCIETY governance documents, including the Constitution, Bylaws, and Policy and procedures Manual. (e) Assist the President as needed.

 Section 2 – Compensation